benbria/benbria-build/README.md

   * /assets/js - Client side source code.
 This can include .js, .coffee.  coffee files can include snockets directives.
 Any file that starts with an "_" will not be compiled - handy for files that are included via snockets and not used independently.
-  * /assets/css - Client side CSS, right not being .styl.
+  * /assets/css - Client side CSS, right now being .styl.
 (TODO: Would be nice if we copied .css files.)

 By convention we put browserify bundles in assets/browserify.
 (We don't put them in assets/js,